cdl-geneseo/geneseo-dictionary/S/Slam-pig.md

 # Slam pig

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Slam pig

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 A loose or easy woman. &quot;I think you should get yourself tested, your girlfriend is a slam-pig.&quot; Source: Dictionary of Geneseo English 2006.
 Non-specific to Geneseo, a similar definition can be found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=SLAM+PIG] Dilluvio